OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Attn: Film Competition Division

-All entries must be submitted on DVD for judging, evaluation, audience feedback, and competition.
-Upon acceptance you may send a DVD, Blu Ray, or HD CAM by the final copy deadline of July 30, 2015.
-Filmmaker must make arrangements with festival staff to screen all formats other than DVD.
+All entries must be submitted via online screener or mailed on Blu Ray for judging, evaluation, audience feedback, and competition.
+Blu Ray and Digital Link are required by the final copy deadline.
+Filmmaker must make arrangements with festival staff to screen all formats other than Blu Ray or Digital Link.
 The primary contact listed on the application will receive the letter of acceptance via email.

 • Feature films and short films in a language other than English must be subtitled in English for Festival presentation.